cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 -   `payload`: _protobuf class instance_ - The message data to be sent.
 The class can be any protobuf class.
 It is the responsibility of the receiving actor or environment to manage the class received (packed in a `google.protobuf.Any`).
 -   `to`: _list[str]_ - Targets of feedback.
-A list value could be the name of an actor in the trial, or the environment name.
+Each value could be the name of an actor in the trial, or the name of the environment.
 Or it could represent a set of actors (with wildcards); A set of actors can be represented with the wildcard character "`*`" for all actors (of all classes), or "`actor_class.*`" for all actors of a specific class (the `actor_class` is the name of the class as specified in `cogment.yaml`).
 Note that the wildcard does not include the environment.

 Return: None